 - Teach them how to properly handle cats before bringing one home, whether at another cat-owner’s home or a shelter.

 - Let the children observe and take note of different feline body language.

 - Let the kids assist in feeding and caring for the cat to instill responsibility.
 They will also realize that cats also have certain needs that they have to look out for.

-Cats are one of the best companions out there that your child may have for a long time.
+Cats are one of the best companions out there, and your child may have them for a long time.
 Caring for a feline can develop a sense of responsibility and empathy for children at a young age.

 On the other hand, the cat will also have the opportunity to learn about socialization with your kids.
-Therefore, it is essential to have the right cat to have a harmonious relationship at your home.
+Therefore, it is essential to choose the proper cat for your family to foster a loving relationship in your home.